ppp-kohe/autogui/README.md

 In the setter method, the user code can cause modification of some other properties.
 The created UI automatically specifies changed properties of the object pane.
 In order to achieve the UI updateing, a getter method will be called abruptly and frequently.

+#### AutoCloseable support

+If a user-defined object class implements `java.lang.AutoCloseable`, then `close()` of objects of the class will be called at closing of owner window of those objects.

 ### Object tabbed-pane

-An user-defined object which has only properties of sub user-defined objects without other value properties will be bound to a tabbed-pane.
+A user-defined object which has only properties of sub user-defined objects without other value properties will be bound to a tabbed-pane.
 Components of each tab in the tabbed-pane become the pane created from the sub objects.

 ```java
   class Hello {